 7. Avoid mold by changing the water in your vase frequently and keeping the vase in a low-humidity spot.

-One of the best ways to create a gorgeous display in your vase is to start with a large, impressive bloom like Armani Peony, Queen’s Circle Tulip, or Starry Night Hibiscus.
+One of the best ways to create a gorgeous display in your vase is to start with a large, impressive bloom like peonies, tulips, or hibiscus.